Arboreta/arboreta-core/README.md

 To use arboreta, clone the repo somewhere, cd into it, and run `./install.sh`.
 It will generate scripts which you can call to run the various applications.

+## X Resources

+Arboreta-repl can use xrm to obtain font and color information, so it looks similar to your terminal, if you use a terminal that pulls from .Xresources.
+Pass `--use-xresources` to `arboreta-repl` to start with X resource colors and fonts.
+The program name by default is `arboreta-repl`, but it can be changed with the `--xrm-name` flag, if you want to use something like URxvt's settings instead.
+It will choke on weird font formats and anything other than plain hex colors.

 # Current Roadmap:

 * window clipping